USEPA/WNTR/documentation/developers.rst

 Software release
 ------------------
-The software release process requires administrative privileges and creates wheels that are available on PyPI and conda-forge.
+The software release process requires administrative privileges and knowledge about the external services used in the release process.
+The release creates wheels that are available on PyPI and conda-forge.
 A release candidate (with version number rc1, rc2, ...) should be created prior to an official release.
 Changes to WNTR (Steps 1, 2, and 12) can be completed using pull requests, or through direct edits on GitHub.
-Since the release depends on several external services, the instructions often need slight modification between release cycles.
+Since the release depends on external services, the instructions below often need slight modification between release cycles.

 1. **Check the version number**: The version number is defined in WNTR/wntr/__init__.py.
    The version number is denoted <version> in the instructions below and is in X.Y.Z format, where X is the major release number,